coinbase/multisig-tool/README.md

 To complete this recovery process, you will need the following information:

 * 3 extended public keys (xpubkeys)
-* User key's seed or xprvkey
+* User seed
-* Shared key's encrypted seed
+* Shared encrypted seed
 * Your vault password

 ### Online/Offline